Coronavirus: 24 further deaths and 371 cases reported in State

 Six classes in Longford school sent home after five Covid-19 cases confirmed

-Deputy chief medical officer Dr Ronan Glynn.
+Deputy chief medical officer Dr Ronan Glynn on Monday described a ‘mixed picture’ in outbreaks across the country.
 Photograph: Colin Keegan, Collins Dublin

-The 371 cases reported by Nphet is the lowest number recorded in the last week.
+On Tuesday, Nphet also reported 371 confirmed cases of the disease, the lowest daily total in the last week.

+Of the new cases, 151 were in Dublin, 31 in Offaly, 27 in Donegal, 25 in Galway and 21 in Meath with the remaining 116 cases are spread across 16 other counties.

+The 14-day incidence of the disease now stands at 158 cases per 100,000 people nationally.
+Offaly has the highest county incidence, followed by Longford.
+Kilkenny has the lowest incidence.

 Meanwhile, six classes have been sent home from a national school in Co Longford after five cases of Covid-19 were confirmed among pupils.